MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 - Maximum document size to process must not exceed 20 MB.
 - For images, dimensions must be between 50 &times; 50 and 10,000 &times; 10,000 pixels.
 - If scanned from paper documents, scans should be high-quality images.
-- You can create up to 200 collections per model when selecting structured and semi-structured as document type, and an unlimited number of collections for unstructured documents.
+- You can create up to 200 collections per model.
 - In a cloud flow, the limit of fields that can be tagged for document processing is 300.

  > [!NOTE]